Researching file formats 19: Java class file

 Researching file formats 8: PDF Portfolio

 This blog post is part of a series on file formats research.
 See this introduction post for more information.
+Update: The official format definition is now online here: PDF Portfolio.
+Comments welcome directly to the Library of Congress.
 PDF Portfolio files!
 PDF is already such a tangled spaghetti mess of a format, and this format is just taking a whole bunch of them and making them into a mega-pasta dish.
-Here’s an overview And Flash is required to make these files!
-Or at least some of the time!
-I won’t be attempting it but...
+Here’s an overview And Flash...

 Read more